PeterMulhair/useful_scripts/iTOL_API/README.md

 python iTOL_API.py --tree tree.nwk --colour file.itol.colourstrips.txt
 ```

-If you wish to create a tree without coloured branches, comment out line 14 and line 40 and run the script as
+If you wish to create a tree without coloured branches, comment out line 14 and line 40 in the script and then run as

 ```Shell
 python iTOL_API.py --tree tree.nwk